selimslab/selimslab.github.io/_NOTES/social-sciences/politics/politics.md

 "My course is set for an uncharted sea.”
 ― Dante Alighieri

+If they can make you ask the wrong questions, they don't have to worry about answers

 "Never interrupt your enemy when he is making a mistake.”